ujaRHR/linux-font-installer/README.md

 <g-emoji class="g-emoji" alias="heavy_check_mark" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2714.png">✔</g-emoji> Works on any Linux Distribution**

 ## Pre-requisites:
 <g-emoji class="g-emoji" alias="warning" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/26a0.png">⚠️</g-emoji> You must have **WGET** installed on your machine.
-Download it from [here](https://raw.githubusercontent.com/ujarhr/linux-font-installer/main/root/wget.tar.xz).
+By default, the Wget package comes pre-installed in most Linux operating systems.
+If not, then download it from [here](https://raw.githubusercontent.com/ujarhr/linux-font-installer/main/root/wget.tar.xz).

 ## How to use?
 #### :star: Single Line Command: